Eye Checkups for Kids

 When should my child have their first eye exam?

 Your child’s first eye exam should be at 6 months of age.
-As with all children, the cost of the exam is covered by Alberta Health.
+As with all children, the cost of the exam is partially covered by Alberta Health.

 How do you examine a baby's eyes?